MarioHsiao/Dow-Jones-Infrastructure/docs/DocumentationWebsite/Content/Components/Article/Properties.md

 ArticleDisplayOptions			| How the article should be displayed.
 Posible values: `Full`, `Indexing`, `Keywords`, `Headline` ShowPostProcessing				| Show or hide post processing buttons.
 Works in tandem with **PostProcessingOptions** PostProcessingOptions			| List of post processing buttons to be shown.
 Possible values: `Read`, `Save`, `Print`, `Email`, `PressClips`, `Export`, `Share`, `Listen`, `Translate`
-ShowSocialButtons				| Show or hide social buttons.
-Works in tandem with **SocialButtons** SocialButtons					| Model for SocialButtons component.
-Takes a `SocialButtonsModel`.
-Click the <span class="btn btn-mini btn-info">View Sample Data</span> button to see examples.
 ShowSourceLinks					| Show article source as links or plain text.